 Clinical rotations occur in a variety of settings, including hospitals (inpatient experiences), ambulatory practices, and long-term care facilities.
 Core hospital assignments will take place in the fall of the second year with significant efforts to place students at their core sites of choice.
-Each core site will have a Regional Dean and Coordinator to facilitate a strong educational experience.
-ICOM will continue to engage hospitals, clinics and physicians to offer new diverse training opportunities.
+Each core site has a Regional Dean and Coordinator to facilitate a strong educational experience.
+ICOM continues to engage hospitals, clinics and physicians to offer new diverse training opportunities.
 Hands-on learning in osteopathic manipulative medicine will continue in student’s third and fourth years.
 Core and affiliated rotation sites are subject to change and ICOM cannot guarantee any specific site or state.

 Regional Site Placement

 ICOM’s third- and fourth-year curriculum delivery occurs through the regional sites located in the states of Idaho, Montana, Wyoming, North and South Dakota and beyond.
 In the second year of the curriculum, students will be designated to a regional site.
-Regional site placement procedures are designed to support the mission of ICOM to recruit students to meet the health care workforce needs of the rural and medically underserved areas that we serve.
+Regional site placement procedures are designed to support the mission of ICOM to recruit students to meet the health care workforce needs of the rural and medically-underserved areas that we serve.
 The Associate Dean of Clinical Education has the authority to assign a student to a rotation site and/or a regional site.

 ICOM’s third-year osteopathic medical students are required to complete 12 core rotations.
 The required rotations for third year are listed below; all core rotations must be taken and completed at ICOM core rotation sites.
-Core rotations are clinical rotations involving patient care which are required to be completed at a ICOM affiliated clinical site with ICOM faculty.
+Core rotations are clinical rotations involving patient care which are required to be completed at a ICOM-affiliated clinical site with ICOM faculty.

-The third-year core rotations are family medicine, internal medicine, internal medicine subspecialty, women’s health, pediatrics, behavioral health, emergency medicine, surgery and surgery-subspecialty.
-All third year students will complete clinical preparations, a four-week course at the beginning of their third year, to prepare them for clerkships.
+The third-year core rotations are family medicine, internal medicine, internal medicine subspecialty, women’s health, pediatrics, behavioral health, emergency medicine, general surgery and surgery-subspecialty.
+All third-year students will complete clinical preparations, a four-week course at the beginning of their third year, to prepare them for clerkships.
 Third-year students also must complete a four-week scholarly activity rotation.
 All third-year rotations must be successfully completed to progress to the fourth year.
 Third-year students receive four weeks of vacation in the academic year.